Spin liquid phase in the Hubbard model: Luttinger-Ward analysis of the slave-rotor formalism: Current, Energy Current, and Heat Current Density Operators and Their Correlation Functions on the Lattice

-To calculate the thermal conductivity of spinons, it is essential to consider the energy flow density correlation function.
-The energy flow density, also referred to as the momentum density, is expressed as \cite{Montvay1994}:
+\begin{widetext} To calculate the thermal conductivity of spinons, it is essential to consider the correlation function of the heat current density.
+In this appendix, we shall present, in sequential order, the expressions for various current densities on the lattice, culminating in an exposition of the Green's function methodology for computing the heat-current correlation function.